emilyriehl/emilyriehl.github.io/_pages/seminar.md

 the early theorems of adjunctions and, if time and interest permits, to the celebrated &ldquo;Doctrinal Adjunction&rdquo; result of Kelly.
 The central result of this paper relates adjunctions of lax- and colax-morphisms of 2-dimensional algebras for 2-dimensional monads to adjunctions of the underlying objects.
 As a particular consequence, in an adjunction of monoidal categories the left adjoint is oplax-monoidal iff. the right adjoint is lax-monoidal.

-Prerequisites:
-    - Adjunctions (equational definition in Cat)
-    - 2-categories, 2-functors (definitions and Cat as an example)
-    - double categories, double functors (definitions)
+Prerequisites: Adjunctions (equational definition in Cat); 2-categories, 2-functors (definitions and Cat as an example); double categories, double functors (definitions)

-<i>Inessential but suggested:</i>
-    - horizontal and vertical double-natural transformations
+<i>Inessential but suggested:</i>  horizontal and vertical double-natural transformations

 -  October 28: [Alexander Campbell](https://acmbl.github.io), Johns Hopkins